samuel-deinum/Math-Tutoring/README.md

 The Timed Tester file again helps students with their multiplication, but it could be easily modified for addition, subtraction, and devision.

-The Teaching Hub file it used to create animations, but later will be used to incorporate the games and features.

-The draw file is a simple svg creater that will later be incorporated into the Teaching Hub